Drake53/War3Net/README.md

 War3Net is licenced under the [MIT](LICENSE) license.
 Some of the projects were based off of existing repositories, and may have been modified to better support Warcraft III modding use-cases.

-[War3Net.Build] depends on [CSharpLua], which is lincensed under the [Apache-2.0](https://github.com/Drake53/CSharp.lua/blob/master/LICENSE) license.
+[War3Net.Build] and [War3Net.CodeAnalysis.Transpilers] depend on [CSharpLua], which is lincensed under the [Apache-2.0](https://github.com/Drake53/CSharp.lua/blob/master/LICENSE) license.